 No pressure there!

-Earlier this week, the highly accomplished, talented and ubiquitous Kevin Bacon was asked on The Today Show about how he would navigate the waters of social media, in addition to simply plying his acting craft, if he were just starting out in the entertainment industry today.
+In a memorable interview, the highly accomplished, talented and ubiquitous Kevin Bacon was asked on The Today Show about how he would navigate the waters of social media, in addition to simply plying his acting craft, if he were just starting out in the entertainment industry today.

 Fast forward to about the 2:45 minute mark to hear him speak on this topic…